 Overview

-The Law from University of Kent has an active and supportive student community, with excellent dedicated postgraduate facilities.
+Whatever your mode of study, you will be part of an active, supportive and vibrant student community, with excellent dedicated postgraduate facilities, and benefit from cutting-edge legal training taking place on Tuesdays and Wednesdays in person and online.
 You are usually allocated two supervisors, who give guidance about the nature of the research, the standard of work required, and about the relevant literature and sources that should be consulted.
 You meet with supervisors monthly, ensuring consistent and continuous support during the length of the degree.

 Programme Structure